-As part of the training for my private pilot's license, I had to do some "blind" flying: practice maneuvers aloft using only the instruments without looking out the window.
+As part of my private pilot's license training, I had to do some "blind" flying: maneuvers aloft using only the instrument panel for guidance without looking out the window.

 The first time I was preparing to take off with my instructor to do some instrument flying, he warned me not to rely on my physical sensations aboard the aircraft.
-The instruments -- artificial horizon, turn and bank indicator, altimeter, tachometer, airspeed indicator, gyroscopic compass, and radio beam receivers -- were all reliable.
+The instruments -- artificial horizon, turn and bank indicator, altimeter, tachometer, airspeed indicator, gyroscopic compass, and radio beam receivers -- were reliable.
 They could be trusted.
-But, he said, my physical sensations during time I was flying "blind" could not be trusted.
+But, he said, my physical sensations during the time I was flying "blind" could not be trusted.

-After we took off from Wiley Post airport in Bethany, Oklahoma, the instructor had me put on a special hood.
+After we took off from Wiley Post Airport in Bethany, OK, the instructor had me put on a special hood.
 For the next half hour or so, my vision would be restricted to the instrument panel by that hood.
-I immediately began to understand what my instructor had warmed me about.
-The vibrations of the plane, the engine noise, and the unevenness of the outside air all combined to tell my senses that the little Cessna 150 was doing things that the instruments denied was happening.
+I immediately began to understand what my instructor had warned me about.
+The vibrations of the plane, the engine noise, and the unevenness of the outside air all combined to tell my senses that the little Cessna 150 was doing things that the instruments denied were happening.

 For that half-hour or so, I forced myself to trust those instruments.
-Even then, at times, my physical instincts would temporarily catch me off guard.
-It was a reassuring feeling to take that hood off and fly that plane with an eye on the horizon and the ground below.
+Even then, my physical instincts would sometimes temporarily catch me off guard.
+It was reassuring to take that hood off and fly that plane with an eye on the horizon and the ground below.

 Instrument flying is an art.
 It takes intense concentration and complete trust in that panel of instruments.
 Unfortunately, pilots are like most human beings: inclined to trust themselves first of all.
 There are stories of inexperienced pilots who unexpectedly found themselves in dense clouds and forced to fly solely by the instruments.
 They began to trust their physical sensations more than those instruments, and they came out of the clouds upside down, all the while convinced that they were right side up until they saw the ground.